Evidence Level

 What is the recommended dosage of Sodium Selenite?

-Does Sodium Selenite interact with medications?
+Does Sodium Selenite interact with any medications?

 References(4 citations)